-The islands of Scotland have long been entwined with a romantic image of rugged landscapes, tumultuous surrounding seas, impending mountains, imposing lochs, and noble glens.
-Although small in size, this enchanting land hosts a great number of islands – 790 to be precise – all of which possess their own unique personality.
+The islands of Scotland have long been entwined with a romantic image of rugged landscapes, tumultuous surrounding seas, impending mountains, imposing lochs and noble glens.
+Although small in size, this enchanting land hosts a great number of islands – 790 to be precise – all of which possess a unique character.

-Although some reside in little clusters, the majority of the isles are situated near the four primary groups: Shetland, Orkney, the Inner Hebrides, and the Outer Hebrides.
+Although some reside in little clusters, the majority of the Scottish islands are near the four primary groups: Shetland, Orkney, the Inner Hebrides and the Outer Hebrides.
 Many of the islands are alluring in their remote nature.
-That being said, the lucky people who inhabit them are thought to be amongst the happiest in the world.
-Here, The Culture Trip explores the most remote islands of Scotland.
+That being said, the lucky people who inhabit them are thought to be among the happiest in the world.
+Here, Culture Trip explores the most remote islands of Scotland.

-Barra looks like an image that the mind would conjure up from a mystery novel.
 An island in the Outer Hebrides, this secluded spot lies near the island of Vatersay (the two are linked by a causeway).
-In total, the isle comprises of approximately 23 square miles.
-Upon approaching the main village of Castlebay, the eye cannot help but focus on Our Lady Of The Sea, a white marble statue of the Madonna and Child.
+In total, Barra comprises approximately 23sqmi (59sqkm).
+Upon approaching the main village of Castlebay, the eye cannot help but focus on Our Lady of the Sea, a white marble statue of the Madonna and Child.
 From castles and swathes of silver sands to multiple rocky inlets and Iron Age brochs, Barra is a most fascinating haven.

-Hirta, placed on the western edge of Scotland, is the largest isle in the St Kilda archipelago.
-This enchanting place is 2.427 square miles in size and boasts a further 9.3 miles of impressive coastline.
+Hirta, on the western edge of Scotland, is the largest isle in the St Kilda archipelago and has 9mi (14km) of impressive coastline.
 What is now a resting spot for avid sea kayakers was once home to people from as far back as the prehistoric period.
-1930 saw the evacuation of the final island inhabitants, who had survived solely by living off the seabird population.
-In 1957, the National Trust for Scotland acquired the island, which became Scotland’s first World Heritage Site in 1987.
+The year 1930 saw the evacuation of the final island inhabitants, who had survived solely by living off the seabird population.
+In 1957, the National Trust for Scotland acquired the island, which became Scotland’s first Unesco World Heritage site in 1986.

 The island of Rùm is a true jewel of Scotland.
-Many refer to it as ‘diamond in shape and diamond in nature’.
+Many refer to it as a diamond in shape and a diamond in nature.
 Rùm, which sits in the district of Lochaber, is the largest of the small isles of the Inner Hebrides.
-Archaeological digs suggest that this island has been inhabited since the 8th millennium BC.
+Archaeological digs suggest this island has been inhabited since 8000BCE.
 Today, the population (approximately 30 people) live in Kinloch, a wee village on the east coast.
 From mountains eroded by Pleistocene glaciation to the reintroduction programme for the white-tailed sea eagle, Rùm is a hub of ecological and geological research.

-Papa Westray, or Papay, has an area of around 3.5 square miles and is one of the Orkney Islands.
+Papa Westray, or Papay, has an area of around 3.5sqmi (9sqkm) and is one of the Orkney Islands.
 With a human population of approximately 90 and brilliantly fertile soil fit for agriculture, this remote isle is the epitome of bliss.
 Papa Westray is also home to Arctic terns and Arctic skuas at the RSPB nature reserve.
-Amidst this reserve sits the incredibly rare yet majestic Scottish Primrose, with its purple petals and alluring appeal.
+Amid this reserve sits the incredibly rare yet majestic Scottish primrose, which has purple petals and alluring appeal.
 According to Historic Scotland, Papay is a place of nearly 60 archaeological sites.

 Fair Isle, the most remote inhabited island in the United Kingdom, is nestled between mainland Shetland and the Orkney Islands.
-This special isle is 3 square miles and the 10th largest of the Shetland Islands.
+This special isle is 3sqmi (8sqkm) and the 10th largest of the Shetland Islands.
 Most of the population – around 60 islanders – reside in crofts and work the land on the southern side (the northern half sports rocky moorland).
-Bird enthusiasts flock like magpies to visit the bird observatory here.
-This wee isle is renowned for its traditional knitting style too.
+Bird enthusiasts flock to visit the bird observatory here.
+This wee isle is renowned for its traditional knitting style, too.
 Two diesel generators and two wind turbines supply the power, as it is not connected to the National Grid.